astropy/astropy-APEs/APE26.rst

 Following the rationale presented in `APE 5
 <https://github.com/astropy/astropy-APEs/blob/main/APE5.rst>`_,
-coordinate frames in astropy.coordinates currently store metadata used to construct the frame (i.e. for transforming between frames) and may also store coordinate *data* itself.
+coordinate frames in astropy.coordinates currently store metadata used to construct the frame (i.e., for transforming between frames) and may also store coordinate *data* itself.
 This duplicates functionality with ``SkyCoord``, which acts as a container for both coordinate data and reference frame information.
 We propose to